-Other forms necessary for student health records can be obtained from the school office.
-Each student must have a current Student Health History and Emergency Form on record with the school office.
+Other forms necessary for student health records can be obtained from the school office or website.
+Please reach out to the main office to update student health history and emergency contact information as changes occur.

 10.2 LEGAL REQUIREMENTS IN PENNSYLVANIA SCHOOL HEALTH LAW